 Once the original developers of the mod pittvandewitt and MrWhite214 (Team_DeWitt) update it to support Android 10, we are certain that the installation will again be much easier and direct.

-So, you have just been able to install ViPER4Android on Android 10 Q. If you have any questions regarding the process, make sure to ask us by commenting below.
+So, you have just been able to install ViPER4Android on Android 11 and Android 10 Q. If you have any questions regarding the process, make sure to ask us by commenting below.
 Make sure to include your device name (with the model number, if applicable) and the ROM you’re using.
 We will try to the best of our knowledge to help you.
 Also, don’t forget to let us know which ones of the above method worked for your particular device and ROM.

 A huge thanks to all the readers who confirmed that this method works, and also to those who stuck around to help others!